8rents/documentation/README.md

 - **[PowerShell](./tools/powershell.md)** - Windows best offering for the command line. *Not counting Linux subsystem.*
 - **[Robocopy](./tools/robocopy.md)** - Windows paltry answer to rsync.
 - **[rSync](./tools/rsync.md)** - The defacto tool for backing up and syncing directories.
+- **[Termux the Android Terminal](./tools/termux/README.md)** - Termux is the defacto terminal emulator on Android.
+This series of articles takes you through tons of super neat configurations.
 - **[Tmux](./tools/tmux.md)** - A terminal multiplexor.
 Kick your command line into hyper drive or just buy a mac and use iTerm2.
 - **[Typora](./tools/typora.md)** - A multiplatform markdown editor.
 Clean sleek and minimal.
 - **[YouTube-DL](./tools/youtube-dl.md)** - A command line tool for downloading videos and audio from websites.